Language

 How much extra flooring should I buy?

-A waste factor of 10% is standard for straightforward rectangular rooms.
-For rooms with complex shapes, many cuts, or diagonal installation, increase it to 15-20%.
-The calculator handles this automatically through the waste factor slider.
+A waste factor of 10% is standard for simple rectangular rooms.
+For complex shapes, many cuts, or diagonal installation, increase it to 15-20%.
+The waste factor slider handles this, and Diagonal 45° layout adds an extra 5% automatically.

 What does "Diagonal 45°" mean?

-Diagonal layout installs flooring at a 45-degree angle to the walls.
-It creates a visually striking pattern but requires more cuts at the edges, resulting in more waste.
-The calculator adds an extra 5% to your waste factor when this option is selected.
+Diagonal layout installs the flooring at a 45-degree angle to the walls for a striking pattern.
+It needs more edge cuts and therefore more material, so the calculator adds an extra 5% to your waste factor when you choose it.

 Why does the tile gap matter?

-Tiles are installed with gaps (grout lines) between them.
-The gap spacing affects how much area each tile effectively covers.
-A 3mm gap on a 600×600mm tile increases the effective footprint, meaning you need slightly fewer tiles than if they were placed edge-to-edge.
+Tiles are laid with grout gaps between them, which makes each tile's effective footprint larger.
+A 3mm gap on a 600×600mm tile increases the area each tile covers, so you need slightly fewer tiles than if they were placed edge to edge.

 What is underlay and when do I need it?

-Underlay is a thin padding layer installed beneath wood-based flooring (hardwood, laminate, engineered wood).
-It provides cushioning, sound insulation, and moisture protection.
-The calculator recommends underlay area at 105% of your floor area to account for overlaps at the edges.
+Underlay is a thin padding layer installed beneath wood-based floors (hardwood, laminate, engineered wood) for cushioning, sound, and moisture protection.
+The calculator recommends underlay at 105% of the floor area to cover overlaps at the edges.

 How does multi-room calculation work?

-The cost estimation multiplies your entered price per m² by the total area with waste.
-It gives a material-only estimate.
-For a complete budget, add the optional labor cost per m².
-Note that actual costs may vary based on supplier pricing, delivery, and installation complexity.
+The estimate multiplies your price per m² by the area with waste for a material cost, and adds the optional labour cost per m² for a total.
+It is a planning figure — actual costs vary with supplier pricing, delivery, and installation complexity.

 Is my data saved?